bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 ---------------------------------------------------------------
 As the dust settles post conference and requests for reimbursements, photos, and videos come in, I review the two new tracks we organized this year: Young Learners Workshop (YLW) and Tinkering Space.

-YLW and Tinkering Space are two learning experiences crafted for a more diverse participation at PyCon India.
+YLW and Tinkering Space are two learning experiences crafted to encourage more diverse participation at PyCon India.

 ## YLW